Many players wonder if nylon guitar strings can be put on a steel string guitar. The short answer is “Yes!”. However…

 Adjusting the truss rod

-Nylon strings don’t need as much tension as steel strings.
-For this reason, when you use them on a steel string guitar, you need to make an additional adjustment on the truss rod.
+Nylon strings require less tension than steel strings.
+For this reason, when using them on a steel-string guitar, you need to make an additional adjustment to the truss rod.

 FAQ